 During his time away, Ozella lived in Brownsville.
 She wrote to him saying: "You remember what you told me not to do, well, Ed, that's just what I done and I'm in trouble."
 He did not return again until Nov.
 3, 1945, and Ozella gave birth on Jan.
 25, 1946.
 Furious, and making his home near Dunbar where he worked as a coal miner, he filed for divorce.
 His complaint cited that her adultery had occurred in May 1945 -- while he was away at away -- and that he had been subjected to other indignities.
 Ozella's letter was printed in the Uniontown Morning Herald.
 The divorce was granted in May 1946 by Fayette County President Judge W. Russell Carr.

-They resided in House 63 in Bitner and went on to produce these children -- Thomas Eugene Bryner, Walter Bryner, Edgar G. Bryner Jr., Frederick Bryner, Robert Bryner, Bonnie Lou Buzzelli, Kenneth R. Bryner, Tammy Sue Bryner and Shirley May McNair.
+They resided in House 63 in Bitner and went on to produce eight offspring of their own -- Walter Bryner, Edgar Gibson Bryner Jr., Frederick Bryner, Robert Bryner, Bonnie Lou Buzzelli, Kenneth R. Bryner, Tammy Sue Bryner and Shirley May McNair.
 Sadly, son Frederick died shortly after birth on Dec.
 4, 1949, with interment in the Babyland section of Sylvan Heights Cemetery, and son Kenneth died on Dec.
 2, 1960 at age five and a half months.

 Jessie passed away at the age of 50 on Feb.
 4, 1974, with funeral arrangements handled by the Edward E. Minerd Funeral Home.

-Son Thomas Eugene Bryner (1944- ? ) was born in about 1944.
+Son Thomas Eugene Teets (1944-living) was born in about 1944.
 He may have used both the "Teets" and "Bryner" names over the years.
 He married Emma Grace Ross (1942- ? ).
-They had six children, including Elizabeth M. "Libby" Metcalf, Thomas Eugene Bryner Jr., Patty Hixson Jones, Susan D. Beal Floyd, Marty Lee Bryner and Frederick R. Bryner.
+Together, they bore a brood of six children, including Elizabeth M. "Libby" Metcalf, Thomas Eugene Teets Jr., Patty Hixson Jones, Susan D. Beal Floyd, Marty Lee Teets and Frederick R. Teets.
 The couple eventually divorced.
-Afterward, Emma relocated to Azle, TX and remarried to (?)
+Afterward, Emma relocated to Azle, TX and was remarried to (?)
 Faust.
 Thomas again entered into marriage with Janet ( ? -living).

 Daughter Shirley May Bryner (1948- ? ) was born in about 1948.
 She was wedded to Franklin T. McNair (1943-2008).
 They resided in Dunbar, Fayette County, and their children were Charles "Chuck" Bryner and Stephen McNair.
 Franklin passed away on Oct.
 13, 2008.

 Son Walter Henry Bryner Sr. (1953-2000) was born on Jan.
 22, 1953 in Uniontown.
 Circa 1971, he was united in wedlock with Lavon T. O'Connor (1955- ? ), daughter of James B. O'Connor Sr. and Eleanor Miller Dickens.
 Their children were Shawandalynn Chubb and Walter Henry Bryner Jr. The couple eventually divorced.
-Walter married again to Bonnie Savage (1947- ? ).
+Walter married again to Bonnie Savage (Feb.
+21, 1947- ? ).
 They lived in or around Harrisburg, Dauphin County, PA.
 Walter appears to have wedded a third time to Christine D'Happart ( ? - ? ), daughter of William and Katherine D'Happart of Carlisle.
 Circa 1984, Walter and Christine dwelled at 6615 Carlisle Pike in Mechanicsburg.
 Sadness blanketed the family when infant son Joshua died at birth in Polyclinic Hospital on March 3, 1984, with burial in St. Patrick's Cemetery in Carlisle.
 Walter Sr. succumbed to death in Cumberland County, PA on Nov.
 21, 2000.
 His remains were brought back to Fayette County to rest in the Mount Nebo Cemetery in Indian Head.
 Inscribed on his headstone are these words: "We Shall Meet Again Who Have Loved Each Other."

 Son Robert L. Bryner (1957- ? ) was born on June 25, 1957 in Uniontown.
-He married his brother Walter's former wife Lavon.
-They had one son, Robert L. Bryner Jr. Later, he was wedded again to Dawn M. Ringel and had a daughter Jennifer Bryner.
+He and Vicki Haney were the parents of Robert L. Bryner Jr. He was at one time in a relationship with Dawn M. Ringel and produced daughters Jennifer L. Bryner and April M. Bryner.
 His third wife was Barbara A. Halderman ( ? - ? ).
 PA.
 Sadly, he endured the untimely death of his son Robert in 2020.

 ~ Daughter Eleanor Mary (Bryner) Gossett ~